murchandamus/bips/bip-update-process.md

 ##### Revisions

-Any changes to a BIP after it has transitioned to _PROPOSED_ or _ACTIVE_ are tracked with date and description in a Change Log section.
+Any changes to a BIP after it has transitioned to _NOMINATED_ or _ACTIVE_ are tracked with date and description in a Change Log section.

 #### Abandoned